 You can do the same thing with a traditional job search.
 Set up some time to debrief with your partner about the previous week’s job search activities and lay out an action plan for the upcoming week.
 You’ll both do a better job of staying on track.

 The buddy system can also help with day-to-day job search activities.
 If you’re working from home, as I do, temptations abound.
 It’s waaaay too easy to procrastinate or get distracted by an overwhelming desire to surf the net or scrub the kitchen floor.
 My solution?
 I call my accountability partner and tell her what I need to get done for the day.
 I commit to working on it, uninterrupted, for the next 45 minutes or so.
 I even go so far as to set a timer, and when it goes off, I call my buddy back with a quick update.
 If I need to, I repeat that process until my work is done.
 Sometimes I just leave a voice mail.
 The point is that, bit by bit, I’ve done what I committed to do.

 It’s all important, however it’s also possible to over-do, working, job searching, and networking seven days a week.
 I confess I’m one of the worst offenders.
 Yet I know working day and night is ultimately counterproductive.
 We all need time to relax and recharge, to attend to other areas of our lives.
 That’s why my accountability partner and I have several categories of goals.
 We want to stay in touch with the overall vision we both want for our lives, one of harmony and balance.

 My R&R for the week?
 My husband and I are off to celebrate our 31st wedding anniversary!

 Holian Associates provides strategy, resources and coaching for every stage of your career.
-If you need help with job search strategy, career transition, resume creation, LinkedIn development, interview preparation, or professional strengths coaching, email us at Julia@holianassociates.com or give us a call at (925) 451-3183.
+If you need help with job search strategy, career transition, resume creation, LinkedIn development, interview preparation, professional strengths coaching, or navigating your job search as a college student or recent college grad, email us at Julia@holianassociates.com or give us a call at (925) 451-3183.